 Chemistry of Catalytic Reforming

-The general categories of the desired reactions in catalytic reforming are identified in list below, along with the catalysts used in the process.
+The general categories of the desired reactions in catalytic reforming are identified in the list below, along with the catalysts used in the process.
 Considering that the main purpose of the process is to increase the octane number of heavy naphtha, conversion of naphthenes to aromatics and isomerization of n-paraffins to i-paraffins are the most important reactions of interest.
-Under the right reaction conditions, aromatics in the feed, or those produced by dehydrogenation naphthenes should remain unchanged.
+Under the right reaction conditions, aromatics in the feed, or those produced by dehydrogenation naphthenes, should remain unchanged.
 The reforming reactions produce large quantities of hydrogen, and one should remember that the dehydrogenation catalysts used in reforming can also catalyze hydrogenation and hydrocracking of aromatics during catalytic reforming.
 It is, therefore, important to keep these side reactions to a minimum by controlling the reactor conditions such as temperature and hydrogen pressure, as discussed in more detail later in this section.

 The catalysts used in reforming contains platinum (Pt), palladium (Pd), or, in some processes, bimetallic formulations of Pt with Iridium or Rhenium supported on alumina (Al2O3).